sdiehl/wiwinwlh/tutorial.md

 Nix is a package management system with a larger scope than cabal.
-It is generally not a Haskell specific project although much work has been done to integrate it with the existing cabal infrastructure. *Nix is not a replacement for a cabal* but can be used to subsume some of cabal's work by building up isolated development environments that can include Haskell libraries ( installed from binary packages ) and arbitrary system libraries that can be linked into compiled Haskell programs.
+It is generally not a Haskell specific project although much work has been done to integrate it with the existing cabal infrastructure. *Nix is not a replacement for cabal* but can be used to subsume some of cabal's work by building up isolated development environments that can include Haskell libraries ( installed from binary packages ) and arbitrary system libraries that can be linked into compiled Haskell programs.